History of the Incas: Incan sources

 The ayllus and Panakas had special songs through which they narrated their history, these songs were performed in certain ceremonies in front of the Sapa Inca.
 These stories, by way of collective memory, constitute the first historical records collected in the chronicles.
 Another resource used to record history were some cloaks and boards that contained paintings representing the stories of the Inca rulers and the biography of each of them.
 These objects were kept in a place called Puquincancha in Cusco, under the care of specialists in interpreting them.
 It is known that Viceroy Francisco de Toledo sent King Philip II four cloths illustrating the life of the Incas, adding that the native painters didn't have the same curiosity as those from Spain.

 In addition, some past events were stored in the quipus, although it isn't known how these systems of cords and knots could be used to store historical events, there are several chronicles that describe that the quipus were used to evoke the feats of the rulers.

 In general, in the Inca Empire there was a strong emphasis on preserving notable events and facts in the historical records.
 However, precision wasn't always valued, and some rulers might have intentionally excluded or distorted information that they deemed undesirable.
 María Rostworowski calls this quality of Inca history a "political amnesia" that was assumed by the common people but was remembered by the affected Panakas or ayllus, a factor that contributed to future contradictions in European chronicles about the Incas.

 After the meeting of the Hispanic and Andean culture, writing was established as the means of transmission and recording of information.
 In addition, a process of "miscegenation" and syncretism began that gave rise to the reinvention of traditions and the creation of others.
 All these reinventions are part of a natural process in all cultures, but to understand Inca history it is necessary to differentiate which are the syncretic or invented aspects and which are not.
+The problem of differentiating these aspects deepens when we turn to Andean communities themselves as sources.
+Archaeologist Terence D'Altroy cautions that there are many writings, tales, and stories that are subject to suspicion due to having been shaped by half a millennium of Christian and Spanish cultural influences, as well as information just being lost over time.